Oca (Oxalis tuberosa)

 I recommend potting the tubers in some barely damp soil with the tip of the sprout exposed and then transplanting after the last frost.
 Oca is very tolerant about transplanting and you will get a head start by potting them.
 You don’t have to pot them individually; you can put a bunch in a single container and then divide them when you transplant.

 Oca seed has no dormancy and a fairly short lifespan.
-We have been tracking the germination rates of our 2013 seed over five years.
-Seed stored at room temperature (about 65 degrees F here) showed a very regular drop in germination over four years, ending at 8% in the fourth year of storage.
+I have been tracking the germination rates of 2013 seed over five years.
+Seed stored at room temperature (about 65 degrees F here) showed a regular drop in germination over four years, ending at 8% in the fourth year of storage.
 Seed stored in the freezer also declined in germination, but by a very small amount in comparison.
 It is possible that retrieving the seeds and allowing them to warm up before freezing again might be possible for the small decline in germination.
-We won’t be able to track this any further as we ran out of 2013 seed in 2018.
+I won’t be able to track this any further as I ran out of 2013 seed in 2018.

 Tubers or seedlings are typically planted out in the spring, any time after risk of frost has passed.
 They can be planted as late as August with good results in favorable (cool) climates (Pearson 2014, Mar 18).
 I don’t recommend late planting in warm climates, as the plants may fail to put on sufficient growth to yield well by the time cool fall weather arrives.
 In warm summer climates, oca will do most of its growing in spring and fall, sulking through the summer, so it benefits from earlier planting.
 The plant requires short days to form tubers and is optimally harvested in late fall or winter.
 I try to harvest about December 1st, although cold weather sometimes forces an earlier harvest.
 In frost free climates, oca will eventually reach senescence and die back to the tubers during the winter.